RevealBi/Documentation/en/datasources/managing-dashboards-own-data-sources.md

-## Managing Dashboards with their own Data Sources
+## Managing Dashboards With Their Own Data Sources

 With Reveal, you might receive a dashboard with data sources you have not yet added into your application.
 For example, let's take a look at